Mark Thompson (media executive): Personal life

-Thompson is a Roman Catholic, and was educated at the English Jesuit public school, Stonyhurst College, from 1970 to 1975.
-In 2010, The Tablet named him as one of Britain's most influential Roman Catholics.
-Thompson lives in the United States with his wife, Jane Blumberg (daughter of Baruch Samuel Blumberg) whom he married in 1987.
+Thompson is a Catholic, and was educated at the English Jesuit public school, Stonyhurst College, from 1970 to 1975.
+In 2010, The Tablet named him as one of Britain's most influential Catholics.
+Thompson lives in the United States with his wife, Jane Emilie Blumberg (daughter of Baruch Samuel Blumberg), whom he married in 1987.
 They have two sons and one daughter.

 He is a member of the Reform Club and a patron of the Art Room charity in Oxford.
 In 2002, he joined the board of trustees of Media Trust, the UK's leading communications charity.

-Thompson has served on the board of directors for The New York Times Company and the Royal Shakespeare Company.
+Thompson has been on the board of directors for The New York Times Company and the Royal Shakespeare Company.

 In September 2021, it was announced that Thompson would co-chair, with Filipino journalist and editor Maria Ressa, the International Fund for Public Interest Media.

 In 2011, Thompson was awarded an Honorary Doctorate by Edge Hill University, and 2015, he was awarded a Honorary Doctor of Letters from Sacred Heart University.

-In 2012, Thompson served as the first Humanitas Visiting Professor in Rhetoric and the Art of Public Persuasion at the University of Oxford.
+In 2012, Thompson was the first Humanitas Visiting Professor in Rhetoric and the Art of Public Persuasion at the University of Oxford.

+Thompson was knighted in the 2023 Birthday Honours for services to media.